Q. What is the difference between a determinate and an indeterminate tomato?

 - Do not let the seeds dry out before they germinate.

 - Once up, it’s critical to move the babies fast to a high-light situation or they will stretch out and be useless.
-Forget low light.
-See my big seed-starting rig story for details about how much light (14 hours minimum a day; some think 16 is better) and how close to the plants it needs to be (a couple of inches, meaning some form of adjustable setup).
-I recently got a smaller light set-up, which is detailed here.
-And read my seed-starting basics.
+Forget low light, such as a windowsill.
+You want 12 hours of strong light minimum a day; some think 14 or 16 is better, with the lights close to the plants (a couple of inches, meaning some form of adjustable setup is required.
+I recently got a new adjustable light set-up, which is detailed here.
+On warmish days, I bring my plants outside into a protected, bright spot to give them even more light (more on why I do that is here).
+No artificial light source can do the seedling-strengthening job that sunlight can!

 - Feed with half-strength water-soluble fertilizer after the first true leaves appear.
 Important: If the seed-starting mix you bought includes fertilizer, go easy or skip this step.
 Overfertilized baby plants can stress out and even die.
 If using unfertilized mix, plan to feed at half-strength twice during the plants’ indoor growing period.